allaisandrea/allaisandrea.github.io/pages/thermodynamics/index.md

 A subtlety to iron out: The delta functions induced by conserved quantities.

+Note: entropy is the log PDF, the PDF depends on the choice of coordinates, so the choice must be justified.
+This is related to Barnard's paradox.

 Relatedly, integrable systems divide into multiple mutually unreachable parts, because of the many conserved quantities.